 Sell donated gold and silver from Dalkeith charity shops, online and by post.

 For a busy Dalkeith charity shop, GoldPaid keeps the whole job online.
 A team member sends photos and questions on WhatsApp first, gets an honest first opinion, then posts donated gold, silver, jewellery, watches or coins with a free prepaid Royal Mail Special Delivery label and waits for a no-obligation written valuation.
-If the charity accepts, payment goes by Faster Payments to its registered bank account; if it declines, the items come back free and fully insured.
+If the charity accepts, payment goes by Faster Payments to its registered bank account; if it declines, the items come back free and tracked, with Royal Mail cover.

 How does a Dalkeith charity shop sell donated gold and silver?A team member contacts GoldPaid online on WhatsApp with photos, then posts the items using a free prepaid Royal Mail Special Delivery label.
 GoldPaid inspects them and sends a no-obligation written valuation.
-If the charity accepts, it is paid by Faster Payments to its registered bank account, and declined items are returned free and fully insured.
+If the charity accepts, it is paid by Faster Payments to its registered bank account, and declined items are returned free and tracked, with Royal Mail cover.

 Charity shops in Dalkeith